notaryproject/specifications/specs/signature-specification.md

 E.g. Images for containerized applications and services used within an organization, or shared with limited authorized parties.
 Based on user requirements a private artifact can have different levels of portability, the signature’s portability should at least match the the artifact’s portability.

-*The Notary Project signature portability* is based on the following
+*The Notary Project OCI signature portability* is based on the following

 #### Signature discovery

-The Notary Project signature specification addressed signature discovery by storing signatures in the same registry (location) where an artifact is present.
+The Notary Project OCI signature specification addressed signature discovery by storing signatures in the same registry (location) where an artifact is present.
 This is supported through [OCI Distribution Referrers API][oci-distribution-referrers] which allows reference artifacts such as signatures, SBOMs to be associated with existing artifacts like Images.
-The Notary Project signature specification allows multiple signatures to be associated with an artifact, and clients may automatically push signatures for an artifact to a destination registry when a signed artifact moves from one registry to other.
+The Notary Project OCI signature specification allows multiple signatures to be associated with an artifact, and clients may automatically push signatures for an artifact to a destination registry when a signed artifact moves from one registry to other.

 #### Verification requirements